 The Shooting Stars program is designed for Campers who are entering 1st and 2nd grade.
 Campers will get the opportunity to explore and use their imagination all summer long!

 Week One | June 15 – 18 | Everyday Heroes

 Who are the heroes in your neighborhood?
-This week, we’ll meet local police officers and firefighters, and we’ll learn what they do.
+This week, we’ll meet some local health and safety professionals, and we’ll learn what they do.
 We’ll work together to create a service project to give back to our community and take what we learn and use it to be heroes at Camp and beyond.
 Get ready to be your best!